 Municipal bonds are issued by municipalities for immediate funds and to finance specific projects.
 Most municipal bonds are exempt from federal taxes and from state and local taxes, if the bond was issued by a municipality within the taxpayer's state.
 Because of the tax exemption, and because of their relative safety, municipal bonds generally pay the lowest interest rates.

 Some municipal bonds, when they are not backed by the taxing power of the municipality, are insured.
 In the event of a default, the insurance company pays the par value of the bond.
-Insured bonds, because of their lower risk, generally pay a lower interest rate than uninsured bonds.
+Insured bonds, because of their lower risk, generally have a lower yield than uninsured bonds.

 Federal Government Securities

-All federal government securities are considered to be quite safe, and therefore, usually have no credit rating.
+All federal government securities are considered quite safe, and therefore, usually have no credit rating.
 U.S. government securities are generally exempt from state and local taxes, but not federal taxes.
 While most government issues trade in the capital markets, notes that mature in a year or less are traded in the money markets.
-Almost all federal securities, including savings bonds, can be bought at the U.S. Treasury’s new website, http://treasurydirect.gov commission-free.
+Almost all federal securities, including savings bonds, can be bought at the U.S. Treasury's new website, https://treasurydirect.gov commission-free.
 Ownership is determined by book-entry only, except for some savings bonds, but even these are moving more to book-entry ownership.
 There is more flexibility in book-entry ownership.
-For instance, if you buy the I bonds in certificate form, you must buy them in specific denominations that range from $50 up to $10,000, but with book-entry, you can specify an exact amount that must be $25 or more.
-If you want to buy a bond for $47.17, you can.
+For instance, I bonds in certificate form must be bought in specific denominations that range from $50 up to $10,000, but book-entry bonds can be for any amount of $25 or more.
+So, you can buy a bond for $47.17.

 U.S. Government Savings Bonds are the most widely held federal security, but cannot be traded.
-Paper bonds are issued at half of their face value, book-entry bonds are issued at face value, which can be any amount over $25.
+Paper bonds are issued at half of their face value, book-entry bonds are issued at face value, which can be any amount that is at least $25.
 However, for both paper and book-entry, $30,000 is the maximum amount that can be purchased.
-Although they can be cashed in early, they must be held for at least a year, and there is a penalty of 3 months’ interest, if cashed in before 5 years.
-Federal taxes are only assessed after the bond is cashed in, and there are no state or local income tax on interest, but there may be federal, state, and local inheritance, estate, and gift taxes due, if applicable.
+Savings bonds can be redeemed before the maturity date, but not before 1 year, and a penalty of 3 months' interest applies, if redeemed before 5 years.
+Federal taxes are assessed after redemption, and there are no state or local income tax on interest, but there may be federal, state, and local inheritance, estate, and gift taxes due, if applicable.

 U.S. Treasury Bills (T-Bills) are direct obligations of the U.S. government, and are highly liquid.
 Issued weekly to a competitive bidding process, they mature in 4, 13, or 26 weeks.
 They pay no interest and, unlike bonds and notes, have no specified interest rate.
 They are always sold at a discount.
-(Example: $10,000 worth of T-Bills sold for $9,750).
+(Example: $10,000 worth of T-Bills may sell for $9,750.)

 U.S. Treasury Notes pay semi-annual interest on the stated par value of the note; the par value is paid when the note matures in 1 to 10 years.